JCog/fp/USAGE.md

 #### 2.1.1 Locations
 The **locations** menu provides a list of every room in the game and allows you to warp directly to them.
 There are three different values for this:

-- **group**: Rooms grouped together by location, such as Toad Town, Dry Dry Dessert, Flower Fields, etc.
+- **group**: Rooms grouped together by location, such as Toad Town, Dry Dry Desert, Flower Fields, etc.
 - **room**: The specific map in the selected group, typically accessed by a loading zone
 - **entrance**: Where the room will be accessed from.
 This is mostly for selecting a loading zone, but certain entrances are also used to start cutscenes.
 The general rule of thumb is that earlier entrances are for loading zones and later entrances are for cutscenes.